susuomlu/blog_content/clufm25cn000008jmanjugnut.md

 ### Senior IT Administrator at KDDI-Ho Chi Minh Global Network Operation Center (Jan 2022- Present)

-IT helpdesk for 150+ users:
+Provide IT helpdesk for 150+ users:

 * Conduct troubleshooting to resolve IT-related issues to users.